Spencer-Gardner/CS260/notes.md

 Typically, JavaScript is executed using an interpreter at runtime instead of compiling it into a machine specific binary at build time.
 This has the advantage of making JavaScript very portable, but also allows for many errors, such as using an undefined variable.
 These types of errors commonly only get discovered when the program crashes during execution.
 You can comment your JavaScript with either line (`//`) or block (`/*...*/`) comments.
 While not technically required in most cases, it is considered good form to end JavaScript statements with a semicolon (`;`).
 Code blocks, and their resulting scope, are defined with curly braces (`{...}`).
-The brower's degugger (Inspect | F12) is a powerful tool.
+The brower's degugger (Inspect | `F12`) is a powerful tool.

 ### Console
 The JavaScript console object provides interaction with the JavaScript runtime's debugger console.
-This usage of console should not be confused with your operating system's console (AKA terminal or command line).
+This usage of console should not be confused with your operating system's console (aka terminal or command line).
 The console object provides functionality for outputting the value of text and objects, running timers, and counting iterations.
 These are useful debugging tools when you can actually execute your code in an interactive debugger (such as VS Code).
 - `console.log(...);`
 - `console.time(...);`
 - `console.count(...)`